-The paragraphs below set out the legal framework which establishes the role of the Governing Body of the College in relation to safeguarding children and vulnerable adults: Section 175 of the Education Act 2002 (which came into force June 2004) requires Local Authorities and governing bodies of Further Education Colleges (and schools) to make arrangements to ensure that their functions are carried out with a view to safeguarding the welfare of children.
+The paragraphs below set out the legal framework which establishes the role of the Governing Body of the College in relation to safeguarding children and adults at risk:

+Section 175 of the Education Act 2002 (which came into force June 2004) requires Local Authorities and governing bodies of Further Education Colleges (and schools) to make arrangements to ensure that their functions are carried out with a view to safeguarding the welfare of children.
 They must take note of any guidance issued by the Secretary of State in considering what arrangements they need to make.

-Keeping Learners Safe: The role of local authorities, governing bodies and proprietors of independent schools under the Education Act 2002 (Welsh Government, 2020, guidance no 265/2020) sets out the role of Local Authorities and Governing Bodies of Schools and Further Education institutions and other organisations to provide advice on action which should be taken to enable cases of suspected or identified abuse to be properly considered and pursued.
-The All Wales Child Protection Procedures Guidance 2008 sets out the procedures which all Local Safeguarding Children Boards in Wales have agreed to implement.
+Keeping Learners Safe: The role of local authorities, governing bodies and proprietors of independent schools under the Education Act 2002 (Welsh Government, 2020, guidance no 283/2022) sets out the role of Local Authorities and Governing Bodies of Schools and Further Education institutions and other organisations to provide advice on action which should be taken to enable cases of suspected or identified abuse to be properly considered and pursued.
+The All Wales Safeguarding Procedures Guidance sets out the procedures which all Local Safeguarding Children Boards in Wales have agreed to implement.

-Note has also been taken of the Welsh Governments guidance "Working Together to Safeguard People" which provides guidance on how organisations and individuals should work together to safeguard and promote the welfare of children.
+Note has also been taken of the Welsh Governments "Wellbeing of Future Generations (Wales) Act 2015" which provides guidance on how organisations and individuals should work together to safeguard and promote the welfare of children.
 The recommendations of HM Government publication 'What to do if you are worried a child is being abused' and of the recommendations of the English policy document 'Safeguarding Children in Education (2004)' have also been taken into account.

-The Safeguarding Vulnerable Groups Act 2006 requires employers to carry out Criminal Record Checks before employees are allowed to come into contact with vulnerable adults.
+The Safeguarding Vulnerable Groups Act 2006 requires employers to carry out Criminal Record Checks before employees are allowed to come into contact with adults at risk.
 The College is required under this legislation to apply for an enhanced disclosure from the Criminal Records Bureau for staff working with such learners.